 Feels good, the freedom.
 She feels her whole body relax; she wants to lie down and take it all in, absorb the warm sun, but instead she looks, perking up.
 The pink flowers have sharper edges than the purple ones with many layers, like a carnation.
 The yellow is soft, round, bright and vivid.
 The white is fierce, daring, and shining.
 They are the most noticeable as they compete for the spotlight.

-She peers into the horizon and recalls when her husband of 10 years planted the flowers and watched over them carefully like he cares for everything else.
-He had tilled the ground until it was dark and raw like wet, used coffee grounds and then spread the seeds he bought on the Internet.
-He installed a watering system to ensure the flowers would have the hydration needed to survive and thrive.
-They were elated the first year when they came up colorful, sturdy, and full.
+She peers into the horizon and recalls when her husband of ten years planted the flowers and watched over them like he cares for everything else.
+He had tilled the ground until it was dark and raw like wet, used coffee grounds and spread the seeds he bought on the Internet.
+He installed a watering system, to ensure the flowers would have the hydration needed to survive and thrive.
+They were elated the first year, when they came up colorful, sturdy, and full.
 The bed was clearly in view of her favorite spot to sit and relax and she knows this was intentional.

 He is a farmer at heart and that explains a lot.

 Can a wildflower stand on its own?
-If she picks one, it will die!
+If she picks one, it will die.
 Maybe she could try to plant a seed by itself and see how it fairs, but that seems like a lot of fuss.
-She doesn’t move then, fearful of hurting one; she is afraid her thoughts will turn to actions.
+She doesn’t move, fearful of hurting one; she is afraid her thoughts will turn to actions.
 Someday these flowers may no longer grow; her husband and she will be gone, so there won’t be a caring farmer and his wife to watch over them, enjoy them, and photograph them.

-It occurs to her that perhaps the seeds that are spawned may blow in the wind and find a new home like the corn that was now growing in the sandbox.
+It occurs to her that perhaps the seeds that are spawned may blow in the wind and find a new home, like the corn that was now growing in the sandbox.
 Some may survive in what could then be the wild the way this place had been when they discovered it.
 The flowers that are left behind may not be as beautiful or thrive as much, though.
 Others may die off, never to grow again.
 This hits her deeply.

 Someone needs to be told about the wildflowers.

-“Mom!
-Mo-o-m!
+“Mom.
+Mo-o-m.
 Mom.”
 The last Mom comes out like a statement, louder than the first two times and blunter.
 She snaps out of her thoughts.
 Fuck, it’s always something.

-“Yes, I’m coming!” she shouts.
+“Yes, I’m coming,” she shouts.
 Her voice cracks and strains on the last word.
-Her meditation is over and short-lived as usual; her three children have been playing in the house with the oldest keeping an eye and they had enough of each other, she figures.
+Her meditation is over and short-lived, as usual; her three children have been playing in the house with the oldest keeping an eye and they had enough of each other, she figures.
 She takes one last look at the flowers and the lake in the distance and turns around to go back to the house.

 She makes her way through the green and lush lawn, and up the sprawling stairs of the patio to the French doors rushing in case something is wrong.
 She pauses at the door.
 No one is crying.
 No one is running in tears toward her.

-Relieved, she opens the door and walks in, “What is it?”
+Relieved, she opens the door and walks in.
+“What is it?”

 “We just wanted to know where you were,” her oldest son says.